nodejs/node-v0.x-archive/doc/api/cluster.markdown

     Worker 2438 online
     Worker 2437 online

+### exports.startMaster([options])

+  Spawns the initial worker processes, one per CPU by default.

+  The following options are supported:

+  - `filename`: script to execute in the worker process, defaults to `process.argv[1]`
+  - `args`: worker program arguments, defaulting to `process.argv.slice(2)`
+  - `workers`: the number of workers, defaulting to `os.cpus().length`

+### exports.spawnWorker([options])

+   Spawn a new worker process.
+This is called within `cluster.startMaster()`, however it is useful to implement worker resuscitation as described below in the "Common patterns" section.

+   The `options` available are identical to `cluster.startMaster()`.

+## Common patterns

+## Worker resuscitation

-The following is an example of worker resuscitation, spawning a new worker process when another exits.
+The following is an example of how you may implement worker resuscitation, spawning a new worker process when another exits.

   if (cluster.isMaster) {
     cluster.startMaster();